Differentiation In The Classroom

 As educators we all recognise that differentiation in the classroom is vital as students are individuals who learn at different rates and in different ways.
 However, planning, programming and assessing for the wide variety of needs and interests of multi-age and multi-ability classes can be quite a challenge!

-Here are some ideas that can help you cater to the learning styles, abilities, and interests of your students by providing flexible and alternative learning experiences that are engaging and motivating:
+Here are 14 ideas that can help you cater to the learning styles, abilities, and interests of your students by providing flexible and alternative learning experiences that are engaging and motivating.

 3. Provide students with a choice of activities and assessment pieces e.g. written, spoken, video, PowerPoint presentations, story boards, mind maps etc.